xpacer/BillableHours/README.md

 - The IDE provides a way to run tests directly.

 ### Using VS Code
-- Run `dotnet test` on your terminal in the test folder directory to test.
+- Run `dotnet test` on your terminal in the test folder directory `BillableHours.Tests` to test.

 ## How to use?
 - Upload a CSV file containing the employee work shifts.